 Do you want a side gig that requires some upfront work, but then works for you on autopilot?
 If so, this post is for you!

 Today we’ll be going over the 3 step process of how I’m able to make money on Pinterest.
 So grab a drink of your choice and make yourself comfortable!

-With that, let’s dive deeper into how I was able to start making money on Pinterest and earning over $800 directly from affiliate pins.
+All that said, let’s dive deeper into how I was able to start making money on Pinterest from affiliate pins.

 Before I jump into the steps, I do want to mention something that popped in my head.
 Some people recommend writing about affiliate products and your experience with them on your blog as opposed to directly pinning them onto Pinterest.